How to Be Awesome at Biostatistics and Literature Evaluation - Part II

 - Positive Predictive Value (PPV) - The probability that individuals who test positive for the disease actually have the disease

-- Negative Predictive Value (NPV) - The probability that individuals who test negative for the disease actually have the disease
+- Negative Predictive Value (NPV) - The probability that individuals who test negative for the disease actually DO NOT have the disease

 You may have some difficulty untangling Sensitivity and PPV (and/or Specificity and NPV).
 I know I sure do.
 The way that I get through it is to think about the focus of each.
 The focus of sensitivity and specificity is on the test.
 Whereas the focus on PPV and NPV is on the patient.
 You could try re-stating them as follows: